What alcohol is gluten-free?

 December 13, 2018

 One of the most common questions from adult patients newly diagnosed with celiac disease is about alcohol.
-Is liquor gluten-free?
+Is whiskey gluten-free?
+Does vodka have gluten in it?
 Can I drink wine?
 Beer?
 Mixed drinks?

 “Consistent with the new FDA regulations, TTB will continue to consider “gluten-free” label claims for alcohol beverages that are made from gluten-containing grains to be misleading to consumers who are seeking to avoid the consumption of gluten for health reasons.
 However, products made from gluten-containing grains may be labeled with a statement that the product was 'Processed,' 'Treated,' or 'Crafted' to remove gluten, if that claim is made together with a qualifying statement that warns the consumer that the gluten content of the product cannot be determined and that the product may contain gluten.”

 What does this mean for you when you're picking out a cocktail?